-In the picturesque colonial town of Bel Air, Md., Maryland Recovery offers outpatient treatment and sober-living facilities for adult men and women ages 18 to 30, and seniors, who are struggling with substance abuse and co-occurring disorders.
+In the picturesque colonial town of Bel Air, Maryland Recovery offers outpatient treatment and sober-living facilities for adult men and women ages 18 to 30, and seniors, who are struggling with substance abuse and co-occurring disorders.
 Medical detox is not available on-site.
-Some clients come to this facility after completing a traditional residential rehab.
+Many clients come to this facility after completing a traditional residential rehab.

 TREATMENT & ASSESSMENT

-The first phase is a partial hospitalization program (PHP) that lasts 28 days and involves programming between five and six hours a day, seven days a week.
+The first option is a partial hospitalization program (PHP) that lasts 28 days and involves programming between five and six hours a day, seven days a week.
 Treatment modalities include individual and group therapy, medication management, psychiatric medical treatment, and aftercare planning.

-The second phase is an intensive outpatient program (IOP) that includes individual, group, and family therapy, plus family education; relapse-prevention work; treatment for co-occurring disorders; 12-step meetings; and holistic therapies such as yoga, meditation, drumming therapy, and acupuncture.
+The second option is an intensive outpatient program (IOP) that includes individual, group, and family therapy, plus family education; relapse-prevention work; treatment for co-occurring disorders; 12-step meetings; and holistic therapies such as yoga, meditation, drumming therapy, and acupuncture.

 ACCOMMODATIONS & AMENITIES